Update: November 5, 2013

-The Oregon Department of Transportation will be adding another lane, called an auxiliary lane, on Interstate 84 eastbound from the Halsey Street (exit 7) to Interstate 205 northbound (exit 8).
-See map below.
+The Oregon Department of Transportation is adding another lane, called an auxiliary lane, on Interstate 84 eastbound from the Halsey Street (exit 7) to Interstate 205 northbound (exit 8).
+Construction started in April and will finish by fall 2013.

 Project overview and benefits

-The new exit-only auxiliary lane will be created by extending the current eastbound lane, which currently ends at the Halsey Street exit, to the I-205 northbound exit.
-This new northbound I-205 exit lane will be next to the current two eastbound through lanes.
+The new exit-only auxiliary lane is being created by extending the current eastbound lane, which currently ends at the Halsey Street exit to the I-205 northbound exit.
+This new northbound I-205 exit lane is next to the current two eastbound through lanes.
 Construction of this project will result in a smoother flow of traffic, reduce back-ups on I-84 and improved safety.
+For a map of the project location, click here or see below.

 Why Is ODOT planning to extend this lane?